British expedition to Abyssinia: Arrival of the British

-On 9 April, the lead elements of the British force reached the Bashilo, "and on the following morning, Good Friday, they crossed the stream barefooted, stooping to fill their water-bottles on the way."
+On 9 April, the lead elements of the British force reached the Bashilo, "and on the following morning, Good Friday, they crossed the stream barefooted, stopping to fill their water-bottles on the way."

 On the afternoon of that Good Friday, the decisive Battle of Magdala began outside the fortress.
 The British had to get past the plateau at Arogye, which lay across the only open route to Magdala.
 The way was barred by thousands of armed Ethiopian soldiers camped around the hillsides with up to 30 artillery pieces.
 The British, not expecting the Ethiopians to leave their defences and attack them, paid little attention to them as they formed up to deploy.

 Tewodros, however, ordered an attack, and thousands of soldiers, many of them armed only with spears, charged the British positions.
 The British quickly deployed to meet the charging mass, and poured devastating fire into their ranks, including rockets from the Naval Brigade and Mountain gun artillery fire, as well as rifle fire.
 Of the rocket fire, Captain Hozier remarked "Many a charred mass and mangled heap showed how terrible was the havoc, how awful the death".
 During the fighting, an advance guard unit overpowered some of the Ethiopian artillery crews and captured their artillery pieces.
 After a chaotic 90-minute battle, the defeated Ethiopians retreated back to Magdala.

 Altogether, about 700 to 800 Ethiopian warriors were killed and 1,200 to 1,500 wounded, most of them seriously, while on the British side there were only twenty casualties, two fatally wounded men, nine seriously wounded, and nine lightly wounded.
 As such, the Arogye battle was far more bloody and consequential than the subsequent day's siege of the hill-top fort at Magdala.